aerospike/aerolab/docs/webui.md

 ## TLS for WebUI

 AeroLab WebUI does not provide TLS support out of the box.
 If TLS and/or authentication are required, use a TLS/Authenticating proxy in front of aerolab webui.
 Have a look at [this project](https://github.com/oauth2-proxy/oauth2-proxy/releases) as a useable example.
+When using a proxy, either:
+* the proxy must not set OR override `Origin` header to match aerolab listen Host
+* or when starting aerolab, provide `--ws-proxy-origin=` parameter with host that will be allowed (for example `--ws-proxy-origin aerolab.example.com`)

 ## AGI Strict TLS